michaelfester/docs/docs/reference/faq/sheets-faq.md

 slug: sheets-faq
 ---

+## Why are rows appearing at the bottom of my sheet?

+If you have added a function to your sheet and copied it down to all columns, then Glide will see that data.

 ## Can I use frozen rows in my sheet?

 Glide supports **frozen rows**.
 If you have less than 20 frozen rows, Glide will take those frozen rows for the column names.
 When there's more than one cell in the frozen rows for a column, the lowest one will be the column name.